Never Surrender (Corey Hart song)

-"Never Surrender" is a song by Canadian singer Corey Hart.
-It was released in June 1985 as the first single from his second studio album, Boy in the Box.
-The song was number-one for four weeks in Canada and was Hart's highest charting single in the United States, reaching number three on the Billboard Hot 100 (topping the sales only chart for one week) in August 1985.
+"Never Surrender" is a song written and performed by Canadian singer Corey Hart.
+It was released on June 7, 1985, as the lead single to his second studio album Boy in the Box (1985).

-The song won a Juno Award in 1985 for the "Single of the Year", and was certified Platinum in Canada for sales of over 100,000 copies in 1985.

-"Never Surrender" has been featured in the Hulu series Future Man (TV series) Episode 10 "Operation: Natal Attraction" and in the Netflix series Stranger Things, season 3, episode 1 "Suzie, Do You Copy?", The Goldbergs, season 7, episode 13 "Geoff the Pleaser".
+In Canada, the song topped the RPM Top Singles chart for nine consecutive weeks and was the most played song of 1985 on Canadian radio.
+In the United States, it became his highest-charting single on the Billboard Hot 100, peaking at number three in August 1985; on the sales chart, it reached number one for one week.
+"Never Surrender" would later receive the Juno Award for Single of the Year at the Juno Awards of 1985 and has been certified Platinum in Canada by Music Canada for physical sales of over 100,000 copies.

 In 2019, Hart released an updated version of the song on his EP Dreaming Time Again, performed as a slow piano ballad with a new "angels lead you home" coda.
 He released the new version as a single in 2020, highlighting its message of hope and resilience during the COVID-19 pandemic.